legal resources necessary to hold negligent facilities accountable.

 Overlea Health and Rehabilitation Center Abuse and Neglect Attorneys

 Mistreating senior citizens living in nursing homes is an unacceptable, reprehensible, and disgraceful action done by the hands of caregivers, visitors, and other patients.
 Many families relocate their loved one into the nursing home, believing that they will receive the highest level of care in a safe environment.
 Unfortunately, neglect and abuse are an all too common occurrence that leave victims harmed, injured, or dead.

-If your loved one was injured while living in a Baltimore City County nursing facility, contact the Maryland Nursing Home Law Center Attorneys now for immediate legal intervention.
+If your loved one was injured while living in a Baltimore City County nursing facility, contact our nursing home neglect affiliated attorneys in Maryland now for immediate legal intervention.
 Let our team of lawyers work on your family’s behalf to ensure you are financially compensated for your monetary damages.Overlea Health And Rehabilitation Center